bijoyone/fit/README.md

 ## Technologies used

-For frontend and backend below technologies and libraries used:
+For frontend below technologies and libraries used:

 - React
 - Framer motion (for animation)